SamHeysmond/Group_6_Rotation_2/Workflow_Timeline.md

 + MAC TextEdit

 > ## 1.4- Expected outcome
-+ By doing this on MAC or WINDOWS machines with any text editor that has search functions, we find a row which shows the ID being equal to our search, and the label of "gene" with the appropriate start and end positions.
++ By doing this on MAC or WINDOWS machines with the suggested text editors, we find a row which shows the ID being equal to our search, and the label of "gene" with the appropriate start and end positions.
 These positions of each gene (for each protein) can be noted down for the next stage of analysis.

 ---